kawaiizenbo/Roundrect/README.md

 # Roundrect
- Theme for Powercord or BetterDiscord
+Theme for Powercord or BetterDiscord starring your favorite shape
+## How to install
+### Powercord:
+Install [Theme Toggler]{https://github.com/redstonekasi/theme-toggler}, then put the `Roundrect-theme` folder into your themes folder
+### BetterDiscord:
+Put `Roundrect.theme.css` into your themes folder